polyfy/polylith/readme.md

 Every time we create a an `interface`, `component`, `base`, `environment` or `workspace`, we need to come up with a good name.
 Finding good names is one of the hardest and most important thing in software.
-If we don't succeed in finding good names, it will make it harder to understand and reason about our system.
+Every time we fail in finding a good name, it will make the system harder to understand and change.

-We will do our best to provide some guidance in the matter.

 The components are the core of Polylith, so let's start with them.
 If a component does **one thing** then we can name it based on that, e.g.
 `validator`, `invoicer` or `purchaser`.
-Sometime a component operates around a concept, that we can name it after, e.g.: `invoice`, `account` or `car`.
-This can be an option if it does more than one thing aganst that concept.
+Sometime a component operates around a concept, that we can name it after, e.g.: `account` or `car`.
+This can be an alternative if the component does more than one thing, but always around that single concept.

 If the component's main responsibility is to simplify access to a third party API, then suffixing it with `-api` is a good pattern, like `aws-api`.